bushalin/cpp-template/README.md

 ## Structure of the application

 This project is structured with external libraries and using bin files in mind.
 Feel free to change the `CMakeLists.txt` file to customize the behaviour of the compilation.
+X

 <pre>
 [APP_ROOT]